© All Rights Reserved dadmin

 Getting a hold of a bicycle can provide a good way of getting around Honiara at least.
 The town is not large and consequently many locations can easily be reached with a quick bike ride.

-American, British, Commonwealth and EEC visitors are granted entry visas for a month on arrival.
-No fees apply.
 For a list of nationalities that require a visa for entry, consult this list, provided by the Division of Immigration.

 If entering as a visitor, your passport will need to be valid for at least six months after your date of entry, you should have enough money to support your stay and you will need to have a return or onward ticket.